kwibus/myLang/idees.md

 * default const linear
 * stack only variable can be super

-### philosophy
+## philosophy

-what is better default for data linear or const? linear data should be used with data that chages a lot and is not shared at initialization all data is not shared. data with a short life is not often shared.
+> What is better default for data linear or const? linear data should be used with data that chages a lot and is not shared at initialization all data is not shared. data with a short life is not often shared.